alan345/TER/README.md

 ## Installation

-In localhost, in the root directory (it will run the client and the server automatically).
+In the root directory (it will run the client and the server automatically).
 Run:

 ```bash
 npm i